joshtynjala/building-adobe-air-applications/air-developer-tool-adt/adt-commands/adt-package-command.md

 In many cases, you can use the same code signing certificate to apply both an AIR and a native signature.
 However, this is not true in all cases.
-For example, Google’s policy for apps submitted to the Android Market dictates that all apps must be signed with a certificate valid until at least the year 2033.
+For example, Google's policy for apps submitted to the Android Market dictates that all apps must be signed with a certificate valid until at least the year 2033.
 This means that a certificate issued by a well known certificate authority, which are recommended when applying an AIR signature, should not be used to sign an